esaurette/multiplot-geochem-bydepth/README.md

 How to use this code:

 1. Download all files
-2. Input your data into the .xlsx template file\n
+2. Input your data into the .xlsx template file
-2.1 Leave any missing values blank, all values except pH, Eo, Eh, Alkalinity are in micrograms per L\n 2.1.1 Don't use any of the si columns yet... they are untested and will not have the correct units!!\n 2.2 Save the AQ_CHEM sheet as a .csv file\n
+3. Leave any missing values blank, all values except pH, Eo, Eh, Alkalinity are in micrograms per L
+4. Don't use any of the si columns yet... they are untested and will not have the correct units!!
+5. Save the AQ_CHEM sheet as a .csv file
-3. Update the userinput.py file with the specifications for your plot
+6. Update the userinput.py file with the specifications for your plot
-4. Run the main.py file
+7. Run the main.py file
-5. Enjoy your plot!\n
+8. Enjoy your plot!
-  5.1 Raise any issues or feature requests here
+9. Raise any issues or feature requests here